Focus on DAP: Joyful Learning in a Tough Year

 You may ask: Is sitting in a box developmentally appropriate while attending virtual school?
 Would twenty questions be developmentally appropriate with younger children?
 As the position statement points out, nothing is developmentally appropriate in and of itself.
 Educators make curriculum decisions that support the children they are engaging.
 To do this they consider many things -- family backgrounds and cultures, families’ lived experiences, which things can’t be translated to a digital world and which can still be a part of the curriculum, as well as the children’s ages.
 Teachers must integrate their district’s curriculum expectations using their own unique style.
 No wonder each classroom will look unique, and each may inspire joyful learning in their own way.

 As we enter a new year, we want to thank all the educators who’ve shared their stories and ideas this past year in NAEYC’s publications Young Children and Teaching Young Children, on the blog, and in NAEYC’s online community HELLO.
 As we move into 2021, we will be working toward offering a range of resources to support educators as they continue to strive to implement DAP and create joyful engaged learning experiences.

 We are looking for more educators to share their stories about joyful learning experiences that reflect DAP to include on our blog and in our publications.
 If you have a story about an engaged, joyful learning experience to share, please submit your idea to the NAEYC blog or to TYC with the heading “Engaged Learning and DAP” for our consideration.

 Susan Friedman is Senior Director, Publishing and Professional Learning at NAEYC.

 Julia Luckenbill, MA, is program coordinator at the Early Childhood Lab School at UC Davis.

-Nicol Russell is the Director of Head Start Research & Support for Teaching Strategies, LLC.
-She is also currently serving as a NAEYC Board Member.
+Nicol Russell is the vice president of Implementation Research for Teaching Strategies, LLC.
+She is also currently serving as a NAEYC board member.